Update March 13, 2026

 To demonstrate the privacy implications, researchers took a closer look and found a publicly exposed Persona frontend on a US government–authorized server, with 2,456 accessible files.

-In those files, the researchers found details about the extensive surveillance Persona software performs on its users.
-Beyond checking their age, the software performs 269 distinct verification checks, runs facial recognition against watchlists and politically exposed persons, screens “adverse media” across 14 categories (including terrorism and espionage), and assigns risk and similarity scores.
+In those files, the researchers found details about the extensive surveillance Persona software can perform.
+Beyond checking their age, the software can perform 269 distinct verification checks, run facial recognition against watchlists and politically exposed persons, screen “adverse media” across 14 categories (including terrorism and espionage), and assign risk and similarity scores.

 See if your personal data has been exposed.